40 Easy Halloween Crafts Your Kid Will Love to Make

 Popsicle stick monsters

-Leading up to Halloween, give your kids easy Halloween crafts to make in their free time.
 These stick monsters are scary easy because there’s no right or wrong way to make your monster.
 No matter how you cut the construction paper and glue on eyes, you’ll have a funny-faced monster.
-Find the complete list of materials and instructions on the i heart arts n crafts blog by Jackie.
-Here’s the best pumpkin patch in every state.

 Tissue paper black cat

 Finding easy Halloween crafts for kids that even your youngest can enjoy and do on their own can be difficult.
-Thanks to Nichole from Pinkie for Pink, this ghost feet craft is your solution.
+Thanks to this ghost feet craft, we’ve found a solution.
+Help paint the bottom of your child’s foot (white for ghosts, or their choice for witches) so they can stamp it on a piece of construction paper.
+Once dry, use a marker to add smiley faces and other details.
 It might be a little messy though, so get ready!
-Next, plan your costume with this guide to punny Halloween costumes that you can DIY!